Health Lifestyle

 Find out what skin care ingredients you should avoid for their toxic chemicals and damaging effects on your health.

-You’ve probably heard about all the hidden chemicals and health risks surrounding so many of the beauty and skin care products on the market.
-But what exactly are they?
-And will you ever be able to put on your lotion or eye cream again in peace — without wondering if you’re poisoning your body with harmful skin care ingredients?
+You’ve probably heard about all the hidden chemicals and health risks surrounding so many personal care products on the market.
+The presence of toxic skin care ingredients in many popular brands raises concerns about their long-term health effects.
+But what exactly are they, and will you ever be able to put lotion or eye cream on again in peace — without wondering if you’re poisoning your body?

-To help you in this mission to makeover your personal stock of cosmetics, we’ve put together a list of 10 skin care ingredients to avoid.
-By steering clear of these nasties, you can rest assured that whatever you’re putting on your skin isn’t harming it.
+To help you in this mission to makeover your beauty routine, we’ve put together a list of 10 toxic ingredients you should avoid in skin care and other personal care items.
+By steering clear of these nasties, you can rest assured that whatever you put on your skin isn’t harming it.

 1. Parabens

 Parabens are unquestionably the most commonly used preservatives in the cosmetics industry.
-They’re in just about any cream you might use, as they prevent mold, fungus and parasites from sprouting and growing in your products.
-The problem is that they can be absorbed through the skin.
-And they have often been found in breast cancer tumors!
-All signs point to skin care products being the cause.
+They’re in just about any cream you might use, preventing mold, fungus, and parasites from sprouting and growing in your products.
+The problem is they’re absorbed through the skin and have often been found in breast cancer tumors!

 Because of this, there is a growing concern that excessive use of parabens may give rise to breast cancer in women and testicular cancer in men.
-Although there haven’t been any conclusive studies proving this, it should be enough to make you concerned.
-In fact, it’s why there are so many “paraben-free” items popping up in the supermarket and pharmacies around the country.
+Although there haven’t been any conclusive studies proving this, it’s enough to make anyone concerned.

-Parabens can appear in different forms, so here’s what you want to look out for:
+Parabens can appear in different forms, so here’s what you’ll want to look out for:

 • benzylparaben